arjdesign/businessCardApp/README.md

 Note: It is still work on progress.

-Done: Added camera to make pic of business card.
+DONE: Added camera to take pic of business card.

 TODO:
 - Persist data in SQlite